rfashwal/reactjs-projects/README.md

 # reactjs-projects
 Projects to explain ReactJs and its feature.
 ## Installation

-Install NodeJs
+* Install NodeJs
-Download the source code.
+* Download the source code
-Launch NodeJs command prompt and run the below commands
+* Launch NodeJs command prompt and run the below commands

 ```sh
 npm install
 npm start